MAR 17, 2026

 Starting A Film Festival From The Ground Up

 The first step to creating a film festival is establishing a vision.
-This vision heavily depends on the resources in your area.
+This vision largely depends on the resources in your area.
 While most film festival hosts try to mold their vision around local filmmakers, the cost of quality filmmaking often makes it inaccessible to the average person.
-While communities closer to metropolitan regions have a higher chance of access to local filmmakers, rural areas may not.
+While communities near metropolitan areas are more likely to have access to local filmmakers, rural areas may not.
 In rural regions, theaters may try to connect with schools to collaborate on a filmmaking project.
-This will not only spur passions for filmmaking but also ground your theater in the community.
+This will not only spark an interest in filmmaking, but strengthen your theater's connection to the community.
 If this is not available, you can ask your community what films they would like to see.
-You can hold a film festival around classics, faith-based films, independent films, or whatever your community is craving to see on the big screen.
+You can hold a film festival around classics, faith-based films, independent films, or whatever your community is eager to see on the big screen.
 The most important aspect is creating a theme that actively involves your community’s interests.

 Once your vision is complete, the next step is creating your budget.
 Your budget must include licensing, labor, travel, marketing, fixed costs, and any additional costs for offerings usually not provided at your theater.
 While ticket sales alone may cover this budget, many theaters also partner with local businesses, churches, and charities to sponsor the festivals.
-Theaters can also hold bake sales, popcorn sales, merch sales, and other small-scale ways to generate revenue.
+Theaters can also hold bake sales, merchandise sales, popcorn fundraisers, and other small-scale fundraising events for additional revenue.

-When you are aware of your budget restrictions, you can begin to program your schedule.
+Once you understand your budget limitations, you can begin to develop your schedule.
 If you are scheduling local films, reach out to filmmakers and negotiate fair terms.
-Your film booker can help negotiate terms as well as scheduling.
-When booking films, always stick to minimums and ticket sale percentages.
+Your film booker can also help negotiate terms and coordinate scheduling.
+When booking films, always adhere to established minimum guarantees and ticket sale percentages.
 Filmmakers or distributors should never ask for a percentage of your concession sales.
 If you are looking for large studio films or classics, you can create a schedule and leave it to your film booker to request the dates and secure fair licensing fees.
-Once your schedule is programmed and booked, you can share it with the public.
+Once your schedule has been finalized and booked, you can share it with the public.